Lullabies to Paralyze: LP versions

 The album has three LP pressing runs.
 The first pressing was released by AntAcidAudio and contains a different cover to the CD version.
 The sides are named Once, You, Were & Lost, after a line from "Someone's in the Wolf", with each containing a mixture of the CD's album and bonus tracks (with the exception of Once, only the standard tracks are present).

 The second pressing is a reissue by Dutch record label Music On Vinyl, released on September 22, 2011.
 The reissue is different from the first pressing in that it does not have its sides named after the line from "Someone's in the Wolf," and it uses the cover art from the CD release.
 The reissue omitted bonus tracks "Infinity" and "Precious and Grace" from the track listing, and listed "Like a Drug" as the last track.
 Side four contains an etching of one of the album's artwork.

 The third pressing was released in November 2019 and features the tracklist from the original 2005 LP release and the cover art from the original CD release.

 Critical reception

 The album received generally positive reviews, although slightly lower than its predecessor, the average score being 78 out of 100 on Metacritic based on 31 professional reviews.

 Kevin Forest Moreau awarded it 3rd best album of the year 2005, Billboard magazine ranked it 7th best album, Magnet magazine ranked it 9th, and Filter magazine considered it 10th best album of the year 2005.

-JustPressPlay ranked it #31 on its list of the Top 100 Albums of the 2000s and named "Tangled Up in Plaid" the 19th best song of the decade.
+JustPressPlay ranked it number 31 on its list of the Top 100 Albums of the 2000s and named "Tangled Up in Plaid" the 19th best song of the decade.